co-DE-mon/UltraFlwr/README.md

 - [x] Proper Federated Training using off-the-shelf flower strategies.
 - [x] Inference Code for Local and Global datasets using client models.
 - [x] Fast Prototyping through simple bash script launch and logging.
+- [x] Inference Code for Local and Global datasets using server model.

 ## To-Dos
-- [ ] Inference Code for Local and Global datasets using server model.
+- [ ] Make better prints for server model inference.
 - [ ] Dynamically adapt entire codebase to any number of clients and not rely on manually changing codebase.
-- [ ] Develop more sophisticated data splits.
+- [ ] Develop scripts more sophisticated/adaptable data splits.